 First admitted to the No 3 Canadian Field Ambulance on 24 November 1916, Arthur was admitted to the No 6 Casualty Clearing Station on the 27th, dangerously wounded at Vimy Ridge.
 On the 24th he had sustained gunshot/multiple shrapnel wounds to the face.
 A foreign body struck his left nostril and passed through his nose to his right cheek, exiting through the right temporal bone.
 It caused a compound fracture to the nasal bones, fracture of his upper jaw, and knocked out thirteen teeth.
 On 12 December he was transferred to the No 10 General Hospital in Camiers and then on to the Military Hospital in Edmonton ten days later.
 In early January Arthur was admitted to the London War Hospital, discharged in early March to the Military Convalescent Hospital Woodcote Park, Epsom.
 Arthur underwent surgery in France as well as in England.
 He was invalided to Canada aboard the Scandinavian in June of 1917, arriving in Quebec on the 23rd.
 A Kenora newspaper spoke of his return in an article dated June 30th.
 In Winnipeg Arthur underwent another four surgeries and was fitted with a plate of false teeth.
 Disfigured, eating continued to be difficult for him, requiring a soft diet.
 Arthur was discharged from the Manitoba Military Convalescent Hospital Tuxedo Park on 7 June 1918, assigned to the 10th Canadian Garrison Regiment.
 He was discharged from service on 14 January 1919 in Winnipeg, character and conduct described as very good and intended residence given as Strandquist.

 The 1920 US census found Sigrid, Ingvid, Arthur, Sara, Anna, and Lillie farming in the Strandquist area.
 Sadly Ingvid died on 19 May 1921 followed by Arthur on 21 November 1922.
 The brothers are interred in the Mission Covenant Cemetery on the outskirts of Strandquist.
-The next year Sigrid and Lillie moved to Kinistino in Saskatchewan where Sigrid’s brother John Г–stlund was farming.
+The next year Sigrid and Lillie moved to Kinistino in Saskatchewan where Sigrid’s brother John Östlund was farming.
 In 1927, in Kinistino, she received Arthur’s medals and decoration, plaque and scroll, and a Memorial Cross, Arthur’s death deemed due to his service.
 Sigrid died on 12 May 1951 and is interred in the Kinistino Cemetery.
-It appears that his sister Anna married Ollie Nelson, sister Lillie married John Nordin and died in 1942 in Snowden, Saskatchewan, and sister Sara married William Wikstrom and died in 1987 near Strandquist.
-A Hilma Bergström, likely his sister, died in 1986 in Grand Marais, Minnesota.
+Arthur’s sister Anna married Bernard Starkey and died in 1937, interred in the Star City Cemetery in Saskatchewan.
+Sister Lillie married John Nordin and died in 1942 in Snowden, Saskatchewan, sister Sara married William Wikstrom and died in 1987 near Strandquist, and sister Hilma married John Haug and died in 1955.
+She is interred in the Grafton Lutheran Cemetery in Grafton, North Dakota.
 Arthur’s brother John enlisted in Winnipeg in 1916 and served with the Canadian Forestry Corps in the UK.
 Farming in the Margo, Saskatchewan area, John retired to Vancouver where he died in 1961.
 He is interred in the Forest Lawn Memorial Park in North Burnaby.